-A NEW COMMEMORATIVE RECORDING OF THE MUSIC OF WILLIAM PETTER:
+A NEW COMMEMORATIVE RECORDING OF THE MUSIC OF the late WILLIAM PETTER:

 AVAILABLE FROM AMAZON: https://www.amazon.co.uk/Ablaze-Light-Plummer-Foggitt-Singers/dp/B06W5ST...